 Gather all ingredients

-Make a list of everything that goes on the children's brunch plate.
-Think about:
+Create a comprehensive list of every component on the children's brunch plate.
+Consider these categories:

-• Main dishes: mini pancakes, scrambled eggs, bacon strips
+- Main items: mini pancakes, scrambled eggs, bacon strips

 For 1 children's brunch (6-12 years):